worriedmedic/Power_Monitoring/README.md

 # Power_Monitoring
-ABOVE REPO BUILT ON THE CONDITION THAT IT IS PLACED IN THE HOME DIRECTORY OF USER "PI" (/home/pi/Power_Monitoring/).
+ABOVE REPO BUILT ON THE CONDITION THAT IT IS PLACED IN THE HOME DIRECTORY OF USER **PI** (/home/pi/Power_Monitoring/).
 Any deviation requires extensive editing of SH scripts and configuration files.

 SVG_Processing.py REQUIRES "python-lxml", "libxml2-dev" & "libxslt-dev"

+'''bash
 sudo apt-get install python-lxml
+'''

 sudo apt-get install libxml2-dev libxslt-dev python-dev